Could You Have a Winning Slip and Fall Case?

 According to Georgia’s “slip and fall” law, an owner of private property or land has a legal duty to care for and maintain its premises to a condition that does not pose an obvious hazard to the public.
 Examples of obvious public hazards include:

 - Slippery or wet floors;

 Do You Have a Case for a Slip and Fall Claim?

 An accidental slip and fall can occur in places such as your local grocery market, retail stores, restaurants, banks, and even parking lots.
 To receive payment or compensation for slip and fall injuries, Georgia law states that you must have sustained an actual injury that requires a degree of medical attention, on the owner’s property.
 Scrapes and bruises, although unacceptable, generally do not qualify for a personal injury lawsuit.
-If you have been seriously injured in a slip and fall, and you believe the owner posed an obvious hazard, you should consult with an experienced personal injury lawyer to seek compensation for you.
+If you have been seriously injured in a slip and fall, and you believe the owner posed an obvious hazard, you should consult with an experienced personal injury lawyer in Charlotte NC to seek compensation for you.
 While slip and fall injuries vary from person to person, lawsuits could lead to a large payouts for the victim.
 Lawsuits typically include:

 - Hip fractures;